The effects of rounding errors in the nodes on barycentric interpolation

-We now present a bound for the error in Step II for the second formula based only on norms of $\wvec{z}$.
-This bound does not take the cancelation of rounding errors into account and, consequently, it is worse than the bound obtained by combining Table \ref{table_bn}, equation \wref{lip_bound} and Theorem \ref{thm_main}. \begin{lem} If the nodes $\wvec{x}$ and $\hat{\wvec{x}}$ satisfy the hypothesis of Lemma \ref{lem_bound_lebesgue} and there exists a function $f: [x_0,x_n] \mapsto \wrone{}$ with Lipschitz constant $L$ such that $y_k = \wfc{f}{\hat{x}_k}$.
+We now present a bound for the error in Step II for the second formula based only on the $z_k$.
+This bound does not take the cancelation of rounding errors into account and, consequently, it is worse than the bound obtained by combining Table \ref{table_bn}, equation \pRef{lip_bound} and Theorem \ref{thmMain}. \pbTheorem{thmLipschitz} Let $f: [\hat{x}^-,\hat{x}^+] \rightarrow \wrone{}$ be a function with Lipschitz constant $L$ such that $y_k = \wfc{f}{\hat{x}_k}$.
 If $\hat{x} \in [\hat{x}^-,\hat{x}^+]$ then

-where $\wfcc{\rho}{\hat{\wvec{x}}} = \max_{x_0 \leq t \leq x_n} \wabs{\wplagr{k}{t} \wlr{t - \hat{x}_k}}$.
+where